Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Introduction

-In this Letter we report on the first successful observation of undulator radiation from a micro-undulator.
-The parameters of the boron doped diamond superlattice are collected in the caption of Fig. \ref{potentialBent}.
+In this paper we report on the first successful observation of narrow band undulator radiation from a boron doped diamond superlattice.
+The parameters of the micro-undulator, which are quite different in comparison to that reported in \cite{BacK12,BacK12A} for the Si$_{1-x}$Ge$_x$ undulators, are collected in the caption of Fig. \ref{potentialBent}.
 At the design of the undulator we took into account that the low $Z$ = 6 material diamond has the advantage, beside its radiation hardness, that scattering by atomic nuclei and electrons comprising the crystal is much smaller in comparison with silicon, $Z$ = 14.
 Scattering may increase the transverse energy and, in turn, the de-channeling probability.
 This is the case, in particular, in regions in which the radius of curvature is small, i.e., centrifugal forces are large and one of the barrier heights is low as shown in Fig. \ref{potentialBent} at $z_1$ = 1.25 $\mu$m and $z_2$ = 3.75 $\mu$m.
-Therefore, the radius of curvature was kept large resulting in a small oscillation amplitude or, in other words, in a small undulator $K$ parameter resulting in radiation with low intensity.
+Therefore, the radius of curvature was kept large resulting in a small oscillation amplitude or, in other words, in a small undulator $K$ parameter resulting in radiation with moderate intensity.

 Applications of such $\gamma$ radiation sources may be placed in the field like nuclear structure research with photonuclear reactions or many others as compiled in \cite{HowA22}.